spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - A file named *$ENVIRONMENT.yaml* also needs to be created in the *config* directory.
 An example can be found [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/example-env.yaml).
 Edit the contents as appropriate.
 - Git add, commit, and push all changes.

 **NOTE:** This document covers configuring JupyterHub and deploying a fully specified image.
 A secondary document describes the strategy/process used to define, update, and test a deployment's Docker image: [FRAMEWORK.md](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/FRAMEWORK.md).
-There is a set of convenience scripts for image-related tasks [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#image-management-scripts).
+There is a set of convenience scripts for image-related tasks described [here](https://github.com/spacetelescope/jupyterhub-deploy/blob/main/doc/SCRIPTS.md#image-management-scripts).

 #### Scan-On-Push Docker Vulnerability Scanning